AI & Privacy

 OpenHermes (7B Parameters)

-Teknium's fine-tune on Mistral using open datasets.
+Teknium's state-of-the-art fine-tune on Mistral using carefully curated open datasets.

 Key Specifications: